Basically, whatever books you find interesting! We do have some specific expectations, though:

 There are two main categories of summer reading for Christchurch students:

-Reading required for all regular English classes and most ESL classes.
-English 9/10/11/12 expectations are listed directly below; ESL students should follow the link or the tab above for additional requirements.
+Reading required for all regular Humanities classes and most ESL classes.
+Humanities 9/10/11/12 expectations are listed directly below; ESL students should follow the link or the tab above for additional requirements.

-Reading and assignments required for Honors English courses, and all other Honors courses.
+Reading and assignments required for Honors Humanities courses, and all other Honors courses.
 Use these links or the tabs at the top of the site to find these requirements.

-Over the summer, students entering English 9, 10, 11, and 12 (non honors sections) are expected to:
+Over the summer, students entering Humanities 9, 10, 11, and 12 (non honors sections) are expected to:

 - read at least TWO books from the CCS Book Recommendations tab above or the More Book Options booklist.

 That’s it!
 That’s really all.
 Just read.
-When you return to English class in September…
+When you return to your Humanities class in September…

 - be prepared to discuss or write about your thoughts on your books the first day of class.
 You should not write up a formal report ahead of time; just find books you’ll enjoy and read them over the summer.
 However, especially if you read your books earlier in the summer, it would be wise to refresh your memory about your books a few days before classes begin.